 The Chair (or in his or her absence, a member designated by the Chair) shall preside at each meeting of the Committee and set the agendas for Committee meetings.
 The Committee shall have the authority to establish its own rules and procedures for notice and conduct of its meetings so long as they are not inconsistent with any provisions of the Corporation’s Code of Regulations.

-The Committee shall meet at least twice during each fiscal year and more frequently as the Committee deems desirable.
+The Committee shall meet as frequently as the Committee deems desirable.
 The Committee shall meet separately and may also meet periodically with management.